TritonDataCenter/rfd/rfd/0149/README.md

 fourteen columns.
 The description each column is as follows:

   * `id` - A unique identifier for the object
-  * `name` - A string representing the name of the bucket
+  * `name` - A string representing the name of the object
-  * `owner` - The unique identifier of the account owner of the bucket
+  * `owner` - The unique identifier of the account owner of the object
   * `bucket_id` - The id of the incarnation of a named bucket that the object is associated with
   * `created` - The timestamp indicating when the object was created